-Why MidCoast Digital #SOYT - "Support Our Youth Too" should become #SAKT – "Sponsor Australian Kids Today"
+Why MidCoast Digital should change from #SOYT - "Support Our Youth Too" to #SAKT – "Sponsor Aussie Kids Today"

 My name is Oliver Smuhar and I love to read books, draw and write.
 As I’ve been studying for my HSC, I’ve been looking towards the future to see what possibilities are out there for me as a storyteller.
 I have a dream job, I want to make stories, and I’ve been working hard to achieve this goal, self-publishing my debut novel, The Gifts of Life, on July 21st, 2018, just five weeks before my Trial Examinations.